top of page

 Short and sweet can be easier to manage when nursing is painful or hard to juggle.
 Some pregnant and tandem nursing mothers have reduced the duration of feeds by saying to their child:

-• “We’ll nurse for a count of 10.
+• “We’ll breastfeed for a count of 10.
 Shall we count butterflies or dinosaurs?”

-• “You may nurse for the length of the ABC song.”
+• “You may breastfeed for the length of the ABC song.”

-• “You can nurse for a few minutes and then you may have some water in this special cup.”
+• “You can breastfeed for a few minutes and then you may have some water in this special cup.”

-• “You can nurse while I count to 10-who will finish first, me or you?”
+• “You can breastfeed while I count to 10-who will finish first, me or you?”

 • “I am turning over the egg timer, and when the sands are all down, we’re done for now.”